 How to Write a Bill of Sale for a Motorcycle

-Step 1 – Download a Blank Motorcycle Bill of Sale
+Step 1 – Obtain a Motorcycle Bill of Sale

-First, you need to download a motorcycle bill of sale.
-This form will help you gather all the important details about the motorcycle.
+First, get a motorcycle bill of sale.
+This form will help you gather all the essential details about the motorcycle.

 Step 2 – Fill in the Motorcycle Sale Price

-- Check out other seller listings in your area for the same motorcycle or a similar model.
+- Check out other seller listings for the same motorcycle or a similar model in your area.